V-Mayya/sql-project/index.md

 - Establishing other trends

-Other trends can be identified by changing the GROUP BY condition accordingly or by using JOIN statements.
+Other trends can be identified by changing the GROUP BY condition accordingly or using JOIN statements.
 For example, a trend can be established with magnitudes of a certain disaster such as earthquakes, number of fatalities and dates of disasters.
 By first getting data using the SELECT statement, a graph with time as the independent variable and other variables such as number of fatalities and magnitudes as the dependent variables can be used to derive relationships.

 In this instance, a causal relationship between magnitudes of earthquake and number of fatalities over time cannot be established (despite a priori hypothesis and intuition).
 In most instances, since correlation is not causation, more information is needed to establish trends.